echogarden-project/echogarden/docs/Tasklist.md

 * Implement beam search for Silero decoder
 * Investigate exporting Whisper models to 16-bit quantized ONNX or a mix of 16-bit and 32-bit

-### Web
-* Web based frontend UI to the server
-* Adapt some WASM modules to also run on the web
-* Investigate running in WebContainer

 ### Alignment
-* Align audio file to audio file
+* Implement hierarchical DTW to reduce memory for very long inputs.
-* Alignment with speech translation assistance, which would enable multilingual subtitle replacement for translated captions
+* Implement alignment with speech translation assistance, which would enable multilingual subtitle replacement for translated subtitles
+* Method to align audio file to audio file
 * Make `dtw` mode work with more speech synthesizers to produce its reference
 * Predict timing for individual letters (graphemes) based on phoneme timestamps